xuuuluuu/SemEval-Triplet-data/triplet_data_only/README.md

-These data are originally used in our AAAI paper:
+These data are originally used in our AAAI-2020 paper:

 Knowing What, How and Why: A Near Complete Solution for Aspect-based Sentiment Analysis